thoughtspot/thoughtspot.github.io/_admin/worksheets/yaml-worksheet.md

 * It is not possible to reverse the join direction in the TSL script.

+* You cannot create Scriptable representations of R- or Python-powered visualizations.

 ## Related Information
 - [Migrate or restore Worksheets]({{ site.baseurl }}/admin/worksheets/worksheet-export.html)